emqx/emqx-docs/en_US/rule/backend_mongodb.md

 By default, MongoDB Cloud provides a domain name with SRV and TXT records added for connection.

 We can click the Connect button of the Cluster0 instance on the Databases page of MongoDB Cloud, and select one of the three connection methods.
 Then, we can see the connection string to be used by the current instance.
-The selected part of the cursor is the content of the **MongoDB Server**  field that we need to configure to the MongoDB resource of the EMQ X rule engine later.
+The selected part of the cursor is the content of the **MongoDB Server**  field that we need to configure to the MongoDB resource of the EMQX rule engine later.

 ![image-20211129104759799](./assets/rule-engine/mongo_data_to_store5.png)